-Same thing was actually found after Hiroshima and Nagasaki atomic bomb survivors followed for decades.
-Models based on the available data suggest that the cancer risk reduction by vegetables in exposed persons may have went from about 50% increased risk, knocked down by daily green and yellow vegetable consumption, down to about 30% increased risk and similarly with fruit consumption.
-So fruit and vegetable consumption can decrease but not eliminate the risks of radiation.
+Same thing was actually found after Hiroshima and Nagasaki atomic bomb survivors were followed for decades.
+Models based on the available data suggest that “[t]he cancer risk reduction by vegetables in exposed persons” may have went from about 50% increased risk of cancer, knocked down by daily green and vegetable consumption, down to about 30% increased risk.
+And, similarly with fruit consumption.
+So, fruit and vegetable consumption can decrease, but not eliminate, the risks of radiation.

 Same thing with kids after Chernobyl.
-Consumption of fresh vegetables and fruits afforded protection to the immune systems of young children, whereas egg and fish consumption was associated with significantly increased risk of chromosome damage in their bloodstreams.
-This was explained by saying look, maybe the eggs and fish were radioactive, or maybe it was just damage from the animal fat intake alone.
+Consumers of fresh vegetables and fruits afforded protection to the immune systems of young children—whereas egg and fish consumption was associated with significantly increased risk of chromosome damage in their bloodstreams.
+This was explained by saying, look, maybe the eggs and fish were radioactive—or, maybe it was just damage from the animal fat intake alone.